apollo

 • Eat at regular intervals, and maintain a healthy diet that includes fresh fruits, vegetables.

-• Limit alcohol intake since it raises blood pressure and increases the risk of heart diseases.
+• Limit alcohol intake since it raises blood pressure and increases the risk of heart disease.

 • Keep a check on your weight and exercise regularly to keep your heart healthy.

-• Your doctor also guides you on how to notice and manage the early symptoms of detecting heart diseases.
+• Your doctor also guides you on how to notice and manage the early symptoms of heart disease.

 Special Advise

-You should have regular platelet count, factor V assay, fibrinogen level test, prothrombin time test (PT or PT-INR), and the INR, or international normalized ratio to analyze your blood clotting time.
+• You should have regular platelet count, factor V assay, fibrinogen level test, prothrombin time test (PT or PT-INR), and the INR, or international normalized ratio, to analyze your blood clotting time.

 Patients Concern